“HOW THE %$#@ DID YOU GET THIS NUMBER? Take me off your call list!”

 Think about it.

-How would you feel if your phone rang and the stranger at the other end said, “I know where you live, your dog’s name … and what you’re doing right now.
-Should you be giving Fido more treats?
-He could lose a couple of pounds.”
+How would you feel if your phone rang and the stranger at the other end said, “I know where you live, your cat’s name … and what you’re doing right now.
+Eating a sandwich, huh?
+Is that turkey?
+You’re not a mustard guy?”

-No one likes feeling that they’re being tracked.
+No one likes feeling that they’re under a microscope.
 A negative response is natural when a stranger reveals that they know personal information.

 According to our VP of Sales, Steve Bryerton, Intent data should be seen as a prompt, alerting the salesperson that the time is right to reach out – without mentioning the prompt itself to the prospect at all.